Dealing with the public and remaining calm under extreme levels of pressure are just some of the many aspects of a successful firefighter

 - the willingness and ability to learn on a continual basis

 - an interest in promoting community safety, education and risk prevention.

 You may also need a full UK driving licence.

 Due to health and safety requirements work experience isn't possible, although you may be able to be placed as an observer in a fire station or attend an open day.
 Contact the fire and rescue service you're interested in to enquire.

 Depending on your circumstances, you may be able to work as a volunteer or retained firefighter.
 Experience of this nature could increase your chances of gaining a full-time position.

 Fire and rescue services only recruit when they need firefighters to replace those who are retiring or leaving the service, and competition can be fierce.
 Each fire service recruits independently so contact services directly.
 The current economic climate and public sector cuts may affect the number of jobs available.

 In England, there are 46 fire and rescue services run by fire and rescue authorities (FRA).
-For a list of services by region, see the Chief Fire Officers Association.
+For a list of services by region, see the National Fire Chiefs Council (NFCC).

 Wales has three services:

 - North Wales Fire and Rescue Service